krzylag/weblibrarian/readme.txt

 == Changelog ==

+== 3.2.6.1 ==
+* Way too much fun with resizable iframes and jQuery: put the Amazon search thingy in an iframe and put the iframe into a resizable (via jQuery) div. sort of works, but still a little funky.

 == 3.2.6 ==
 * Changed AWS insert buttons to be a small icon instead of "bulky" text buttons
 * Updated localization, added Italian translation.